top of page

 Agriculture Resilience Project

-Agriculture is important to Chaffee County’s economy, heritage, and open lands.
-It is the fifth-largest economic driver in Chaffee County and accounts for over twenty-five percent of all the private land.
+Agriculture is vital to Chaffee County’s economy, heritage, and open lands.
+It is the fifth-largest economic driver in Chaffee County and accounts for over 25% of all the private land.
 The county’s agricultural land includes over 16,000 irrigated acres which supports critical and severe winter habitat for elk and mule deer, coincides with the major aquifer recharge zones, and stabilizes seasonal fluctuations in the aquifers.
-But there is growing concern about the long term economic viability of agriculture here.
+However, there is growing concern about the long term economic viability of agriculture here.
 The total amount of agricultural land has decreased by 30% since 1982 with land often sold off for its higher value as residential development.
-With the county population expected to continue to grown this will place even greater pressure on already stressed agricultural operations dealing with issues of:
+With the county population expected to continue to grow this will place even greater pressure on already stressed agricultural operations dealing with issues of:

 • maintaining water rights,